tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step5.md

     Notice that the **Total Requests** and **Total Errors** graphs have no new error data since you fixed the `store-frontend`.

-Let's explore the `store-frontend` service more to see if the app has any other undesired behaviors.
+Finally, explore the `store-frontend` service more to see if the app has any other undesired behaviors.